kintone-labs/kintone-ui-component/docs/document/docs/guides/attachment-customization.md

 }
 ```
 ### Get the files info selected by a user and validate the type and size of them
-Add a change event listener for `attachment`.<br>
+Add a change event listener for `attachment`.<br/>
-When a user selects/deletes any files, we can get the file info by the callback of the change event.<br>
+When a user selects/deletes any files, we can get the file info by the callback of the change event.<br/>
 Validate the type/size("text/50MB") of the files and get the index of invalid files.

 ```javascript